 - 2 Tablespoons ground flax

-- ½ teaspoon Baking soda
+- ½ teaspoon baking soda

-- ¼ teaspoon Salt
+- ¼ teaspoon sea salt

 - Preheat oven to 350.
 Line rimmed baking sheet with unbleached parchment paper.